Serg-ux/activar_windows_multiversion/README.md

 ## Notes

 - This script is intended for educational or troubleshooting purposes only.
 Use it in accordance with Microsoft's licensing agreements.
-- The product keys used in the script are placeholders and may not be valid for actual activation.
+- The product keys used in the script are placeholders and may not be secure or valid for actual activation.